plone/plone.testing/README.txt

     1.4.
 B.tearDown()
     2. C.tearDown()

-A bayer layer may of course depend on another base layer.
+A base layer may of course depend on other base layers.
 In the case of nested dependencies like this, the order of set up and tear-down as calculated by the test runner is similar to the way in which Python searches for the method to invoke in the case of multiple inheritance.